 2023 FPPG: 28.3

 CFF diehards waited two seasons for Preston Stone to take over the offense in Dallas.
 Thankfully, the wait was worth it.
 In 12 games, Stone passed for nearly 3,200 yards and 28 touchdowns and ran for 198 yards and four scores as a first-time starter.
-He paced the AAC in passing efficiency and ranked thirteenth in the nation (161.3) and finished first in the AAC and fifth in the country in passing yards per completion (15.5).
+He paced the AAC and ranked thirteenth in the nation in passing efficiency (161.3) and finished first in the AAC and fifth in the country in passing yards per completion (15.5).
 He also surpassed 300 yards passing four times, finishing the season as CFF QB19.

 Regrettably, Stone suffered a season-ending broken left fibula and missed the AAC Championship game.
 The fourth-year signal caller was a limited participant in spring practices in February and March; nonetheless, he has been cleared for full practice when training camp opens.
 The Mustangs are joining the ACC in 2024, and coach Rhett Lashlee and Stone are up for the challenge.
 The CFF faithful can bank on another robust season from Stone and the rest of the SMU offensive playmakers.